WPHT: Studios and FM

 On December 26, 1932, WCAU moved to a new facility at 1622 Chestnut Street.
 Broadcasting magazine called it "a thoroughly modern 9-story building ... erected especially for the WCAU Broadcasting Co."
-The building included eight studios and "a special office for Leopold Stokowski, director of the Philadelphia Orchestra".
+The building included 8 studios and "a special office for Leopold Stokowski, director of the Philadelphia Orchestra".

 WCAU began experimenting with an FM station in 1942 and it was licensed in 1943.
 The call sign in its early years was WCAU-FM and it broadcast at 102.9 MHz.

 CBS ownership

 The Levys agreed to sell WCAU-AM-FM to The Philadelphia Record in 1946.
 However, the Record folded shortly thereafter, and its "goodwill", including the rights to buy WCAU-AM-FM, passed to the Philadelphia Bulletin, which already owned WPEN and WPEN-FM, and had secured a construction permit for WPEN-TV (channel 10).
 In a complex deal, the Bulletin sold off WPEN and WCAU-FM, while changing WPEN-FM's call sign to WCAU-FM and WPEN-TV's call letters to WCAU-TV.
 The Levys continued to run the stations while serving as consultants to the Bulletin, and it was largely due to their influence that WCAU-TV took to the air on May 23, 1948, as a CBS affiliate.
 The stations moved to a new studio in Bala Cynwyd in 1952.

 In 1957, the Bulletin sold WCAU-AM-FM-TV to CBS.
 This came because the Bulletin had recently bought WGBI-TV in Scranton, Pennsylvania and changed its call sign to WDAU-TV to complement WCAU.
 However, the two television stations' signals overlapped so much that it constituted a duopoly under Federal Communications Commission (FCC) rules of the time.
 CBS had to get a waiver to keep its new Philadelphia cluster.
 In addition to significant overlap of the television stations' grade B signals, the FCC normally did not allow common ownership of clear channel stations with overlapping nighttime signals.

-WCAU was mentioned by name in episode 669 of the radio program Yours Truly Johnny Dollar, entitled "The Sudden Wealth Matter", which aired 12/13/1959.
-Yours Truly, Johnny Dollar is a radio drama that aired on CBS Radio from February 18, 1949 to September 30, 1962.